rqlite/rqlite.io/content/en/docs/Clustering/read-only-nodes/_index.md

 ---
 title: "Read-only nodes"
 linkTitle: "Read-only nodes"
+description: "Read-only nodes can add read-scalability to your cluster"
 weight: 20
 ---
 rqlite supports adding _read-only_ nodes.
 You can use this feature to add read scalability to the cluster if you need a high volume of reads, or want to distribute copies of the data nearer to clients -- but don't want those nodes counted towards the quorum.
 These types of nodes are also known as _non-voting_ nodes.